 And you could be a little more inspired with your fruit choices than just an apple – how about a small pot of fruit salad or a fruit kebab?
 You could include some banana bread or flapjack which are both easy enough to make yourself.

-Here's a few extra tips:-
+Here are a few extra tips:-

 *Prepare the lunchbox the night before and place in the fridge to keep fresh.

 *Buy lunchbox staples in bulk and portion them up as soon as you get home.
-You can pop individual portions of snacks like trail mix into separate sandwich bags ready to drop in to the lunchbox to save time.
+You can pop individual portions of snacks like trail mix into separate sandwich bags ready to drop into the lunchbox to save time.

 *A healthy lunch will keep your child alert and able to focus at school so try to include a variety of food types.
 Fruits and vegetables are loaded with vitamins, minerals and phytonutrients essential for optimal health, whilst proteins are the building blocks of cellular growth which also help to balance blood sugar levels and keep us feeling fuller for longer.
-The Flora Lunchbox Builder will help you to put together the best combination.

 * The best drink to pack is water.